pangara/q-book/mini_book/docs/multi-qubit.md

 $$

  As the number of qubits increases, the number of states it can be in also increases.
-In general with an $n$-qubit system, you can have $2^n$ states.
+In general, with an $n$-qubit system, you can have $2^n$ states.

 ## CNOT Gate